kanaverse/kanapi/README.md

 **_an environment variable `OUTPATH` species this location.
 If not, we store files in the tmp directory and the path is returned back as the response._**

+These operations are documented both in the [bakana docs](https://github.com/LTLA/bakana) and the [tests directory](./kanapi/tests/) of this repository.

 ```json
 {
   "type": "EXPORT"